Rickback68/art_bistro/READme.md

 ## Design

 ### Design Choices
-In terms of design choices for a restaurant like Art Bistro, the use of a popping color like orange as the background on the website welcome page can evoke a sense of energy and excitement.
+In terms of design choices for a restaurant like Art Bistro, the use of a popping color like orange as the theme on the website pages can evoke a sense of energy and excitement.
 This bold choice can immediately grab the attention of potential customers and set the tone for a vibrant and dynamic dining experience.

 The use of color in restaurant design is crucial in creating a visually appealing and memorable atmosphere for guests.
 Colors can influence mood and perception, so choosing the right color palette is key in creating a cohesive and inviting space with white contrast creating air.